 Cultural Diversity and Quantitative Reasoning Requirements

 One Cultural Diversity (CD) and one Quantitative Reasoning (QR) course are required.
 These can be taken at the basic, divisional, or major/minor level or as an elective.
-CD and QR designations are in the Undergraduate Bulletin and under course attributes on WIN.
-A list of courses that fulfills the CD/QR requirement can be found here on the Registrar’s website.
+CD and QR designations are found after course descriptions in the Undergraduate Bulletin and under course attributes on WIN.
+A list of courses that fulfills the CD/QR requirement will be found here and on the Registrar’s website in June.